KyleTheScientist/GungeonItems/README.md

 ## Usage

-The solution contains an example active and passive Here's an example of a class that implements a custom active
+The solution contains an example active and passive.

+Here's an example of a class that implements a custom active

 ```csharp